oracle/node-oracledb/doc/api.md

 Node-oracledb internally uses Oracle *LOB Locators* to manipulate long object (LOB) data.
-LOB Prefetching allows LOB data to be returned early to node-oracledb when these locators are returned to the driver.
+LOB Prefetching allows LOB data to be returned early to node-oracledb when these locators are first returned.
 This is similar to the way [row prefetching](#rowprefetching) allows for efficient use of resources and round-trips between node-oracledb and the database.